Hacking Longevity in Wellness Hospitality

 What Does The Fountain of Youth Look Like Today?

 The obsessive pursuit of youth is a tale as old as time – the plight of many a fairytale villain and a handful of morally grey characters.
 In the real world, it’s a pursuit that has fluctuated in popularity since the days of Cleopatra’s daily donkey milk baths.
-General consensus supports the desire for a longer life; driven by the desire for more time with our loved ones, a natural curiosity and frankly fear of the great beyond.
-But even immortality has its critics.
+General consensus supports the desire for a longer life; driven by the desire for more time with our loved ones, a natural curiosity and, frankly, a fear of the great beyond.
+Despite these reasonable grounds, even immortality has its critics.

 In a provocative 2014 essay titled Why I Hope To Die At 75, bioethicist Dr. Ezekiel Emanuel argues against prolonging life medically after the milestone age.
 His argument sits in favour of nature’s course unfurling sans obstruction, but with medical technology being where it is (that is, wildly futuristic in experimental work) those who can are certainly not stopping at 75.